Andcool-Systems/mc-oauth-rs/README.md

 - 🔒 The server only processes the authentication process and nothing more

 ## 💻 For Users
-Websites that use this service will ask you for a 6-digit code, which you can get by joining the Minecraft server `auth.mc-oauth.andcool.ru` (or others), then entering it on the website.
+Websites that use this service will ask you for a 6-digit code, which you can get by joining the Minecraft server `mc-oauth.andcool.ru` (or others), then entering it on the website.
 **The website developer will get access to your username, UUID, and skin.**

 ## 🛠️ For Developers